Vincent74230/Projet_5/readme.md

     GRANT ALL PRIVILEGES ON pur_beurre.* TO 'oc_student'@'localhost';

+You can always change user name and password in "settings" module once installation finnished

 Exit mysql by typing 'exit'

 #### Step 4 (app installation)

-In your console type (or copy paste):
+In your console type:

     python3 init.py